HemingNM/SESraster/cran-comments.md

       Message: Invalid URI scheme (use \doi for DOIs in Rd markup)

 ## Maintainer comments
 * This is a new release.

+## bux fixes
+- fixed error when all species were absent from a cell (i.e. all values are zero)

+## enhancements
+-  several enhancements, see NEWS.md